OpenVibeCoding/swe-cli/docs/UI_IMPROVEMENTS_PHASE2_COMPLETE.md

 4. Use **↑/↓** arrows to navigate, **Enter** to select
 5. Try **Shift+Tab** for quick "approve all"

-**Enjoy the enhanced OpenCLI experience!** 🚀
+**Enjoy the enhanced SWE-CLI experience!** 🚀

 The UI/UX is now on par with Claude Code, providing a professional, polished developer experience.

 ---

-*Phase 2 Complete - OpenCLI is now production-ready with Claude Code-level UX!* ✨
+*Phase 2 Complete - SWE-CLI is now production-ready with Claude Code-level UX!* ✨